Skip to contents

 #> Type: invlink(link)

-As we can see, pred contains 8 rows, one for each combination of trt (2 modalities) and stage (4 modalities). age is fixed at his mean (mean(d$age)) as well as marker.
+As we can see, pred contains 8 rows, one for each combination of trt (2 modalities) and stage (4 modalities). age is fixed at its mean (mean(d$age)) as well as marker.

 Let’s compute the average predictions for each value of stage.